classicdevops/cld/README.md

     </td>
   </tr>
 </table>
-Support of custom modules to expand the capabilities of the system

 - Interactive creation of a module template, with a custom API method, a module editing web page and an example of a shell tool
 - Modules are located along the path /var/cld/modules/, a module may contain: